 6 Punctuation (s.
 MLA-Handbook, ch.
-3.2)
+2.4-2.59)

-If your paper is written in English, you need to be aware that there are different rules of punctuation than in German (especially regarding commas).
+If your paper is written in English, you need to be aware that there are different rules of punctuation than in German (especially regarding commas; see also the "Commas in English" handout in the American Studies Writing Resources WueCampus room).
 Double quotation marks at the top ("") indicate quotations, titles of articles, and titles of short stories or poems.
 Single quotation marks are used for translations, definitions or quotations within quotations.
 Examples:

-Shelley thought poets "the unacknowledged legislators of the World."
-(794).
+Shelley thought poets were "the unacknowledged legislators of the world" (794).